 Mt.
 Fuji is one of the most magical places in Japan, and the greater Mt.
-Fuji area is also one of the most popular places to stay overnight from Tokyo.
-So if you’re planning on staying in the region, why not elevate your Mt.
-Fuji accommodation by staying somewhere near Mt.
-Fuji with a private onsen?
+Fuji area near Lake Kawaguchiko is one of the most popular places to stay overnight near Tokyo.
+So if you’re planning on staying near Mt.
+Fuji, why not elevate your experience by staying somewhere with a Mt.
+Fuji view and a private onsen?

 Many Mt.
 Fuji accommodation options offer amazing views of the mountain from their rooftops, balconies, and onsen hot springs (the area is volcanic, after all).
 Soak in some views of Mt.
-Fuji before soaking in an onsen at these 15 Mt.
-Fuji hotels with private onsen
+Fuji before soaking in an onsen at these 10 Mt.
+Fuji-view hotels with private onsen!

 This post of Mt.
 Fuji private onsen accommodation options includes everything from no-frills Mt.
-Fuji hotels to incredible ryokan (traditional Japanese inns); from the ultra-luxury to the budget-friendly.
-Although not all hotels have views of Mt.
-Fuji from the rooms (many of them do!), one thing is for sure: they all have private onsen to soak your stresses away.
+Fuji hotels to incredible ryokan (traditional Japanese inns), from the ultra-luxury to the budget-friendly.

-(the above Instagram photos are from the Lakeland Hotel Mizunosato, #5 on my list of Fuji private onsen.
+(the above Instagram photos are from the Lakeland Hotel Mizunosato, #5 on my list of best Mt.
+Fuji hotels with private onsen)

 The Mt.
 Fuji hotels with private onsen listed below are ordered by price (USD) at the time of writing (lowest to highest) for rooms with breakfast and dinner included, if available.
 If you’re traveling to Mt.
 Fuji and Japan on a budget, it’s best to stick to the private onsen options at the top of the list.